aodhanlutetiae/data_journalism_reading/docs/source/ml_ai.rst

 Thompson, Erica. *Escape from model land.
 How mathematical models can lead us astray and what to do about it*.
 Basic Books.
 2022

 `Wu, Floris.
 How machine learning can (and can’t) help journalists.
+GIJN.
 March 2019
 <https://gijn.org/2019/03/19/how-machine-learning-can-and-cant-help-journalists/>`_

 `Wu, Floris.
 The future of machine learning in journalism.
 Storybench.
 2019